 Joined University of Maryland in 2000.

-Rebecca Hamilton is Associate Professor of Marketing at the University of Maryland’s Robert H. Smith School of Business.
+Rebecca Hamilton is Professor of Marketing at the University of Maryland’s Robert H. Smith School of Business.
 She has been on the faculty at the University of Maryland since 2000, when she received her PhD from the MIT Sloan School of Management.
 Professor Hamilton’s research focuses on consumer decision making and the effects of consumers’ information processing strategies on their attitudes and choices.
 Her research has been published in journals such as the Journal of Consumer Research, the Journal of Marketing Research, the Harvard Business Review and the MIT Sloan Management Review.
 She received the Erin Anderson Award for an Emerging Female Scholar and Mentor in 2011 and she was recognized by the Marketing Science Institute as a Young Scholar in 2007.
 She currently serves as an Associate Editor for the Journal of Consumer Research and on the Editorial Review Boards of the Journal of Marketing and the Journal of Interactive Marketing.
 Professor Hamilton teaches consumer behavior, brand management and research methods to undergraduate, MBA, and doctoral students.

 Honors and Awards